Even though you may be celebrating the end of THIS rental season, it’s never too early to think about next year.

 - Opening your calendar does NOT affect your repeat tenants: Homeowners are often TOO generous with their repeat guests, allowing them excessive time to reserve their return stay and with no commitment as late as January.
 What you might do instead is pencil in “their week” for next year soon after their departure this year.
 Then, if/when you receive an inquiry for “their week,” you can confirm with them and even ask for a deposit at that time.
 Often we hear of cases where homeowners have reserved a week for a past guest whose plans change and the homeowner has turned away potential bookings.

 - You can always change your mind: Not sure of what your own family’s plans are or whether your past tenants plan to return?
 It doesn’t matter.
 Enter your pricing and availability, and then block off any dates when necessary.
 And if you receive an inquiry in the meantime, explain that you cannot commit to the new folks for that week yet, and promise to let them know when you can.
 It’s likely they won’t wait around for your decision, but they might.

-You may be deep in the throes of the current rental season – or enjoying a much-needed respite after the rental season’s finally ended.
-But if you haven’t already done so, don’t procrastinate, and take a moment to enter your pricing and availability for next year.
+You may still in the throes of this season – or enjoying a much-needed respite after this rental season’s finally ended.
+But if you haven’t already done so, don’t procrastinate and take a moment to enter your pricing and availability for next year.
 It’s worth it!

 Note: Needless to say, if you allow your listing to lapse at the end of the rental season, you will not be able to take advantage of any early bookings.
 Read more about The advantages of advertising year round.